cetz-package/cetz/src/path-util.typ

   }
 }

-/// Get the length of a path
+/// Calculates the length of a path
 ///
 /// - segments (array): List of path segments
-/// -> float: Total length of the path
+/// -> float
 #let length(segments) = {
   return segments.map(_segment-length).sum()
 }

-/// Finds the two points that are between t on a line segment.
+/// Finds the two points that enclose a distance along a line segment.
+///
+/// Returns a {{dictionary}} with the following key values:
+/// - start (int): The index of the point that is before the distance.
+/// - end (int): The index of the point that is after the distance.
+/// - distance (float): The distance along the line segment to the point with the `start` index.
+/// - length (float): The distance between the found points.
+///
+/// ---
+///
+/// - pts (array): The array of points of a line segment.
+/// - distance (float): The distance along the line segment.
+/// -> dictionary
 #let _points-between-distance(pts, distance) = {
   let travelled = 0
   let length = 0